-Trustee Florence Shapiro is an education pioneer who brings vast experience to the board.
+The Honorable Florence Shapiro is an education pioneer who brings vast experience to CFT's board.

 From 1993 to 2013, Florence served as a Texas state senator.
 In 2003, she became chair of the Senate Education Committee.
 She swiftly moved to pass legislation overhauling the state’s school finance system while improving accountability and creating excellence in the classroom.